L-LopezMartin/Learning-Angular-Ecomm/README.md

 TODO:
-    - Stock on items limit amount to be added
+    - Stock on items (maybe a random just to try things out)
+    - Adding to cart can't be more than stock limit

 # AngularEcomm